Alok-Pal/Chat-Application/README.md

 # Chat Application Frontend / Backend.

-Welcome to the Chat Application Frontend repository!
+Welcome to the Chat Application repository!
 This application allows users to engage in real-time chat conversations.

 ## Getting Started